 Maximum bottle protection:

-The Sawyer Select S2 uses Sawyer’s famous filtration system (0.1 micron for 500 L or 132 gal) combined with an internal foam that treats viruses.
-The Sawyer Select S3 model ($10 more) can also handle heavy metals and other industrial toxins but at half the lifespan.
+The Sawyer Select S3 uses Sawyer’s famous 0.1 micron filtration system combined with an internal foam that treats viruses, heavy metals, and other industrial toxins for 400 uses.
 It’s a unique approach where you fill the bottle with water and then squeeze/swish it around for 10-15 seconds, activating the foam cleanser.
 But some reviewers note a foamy aftertaste or even visibly-noticeable residue in the water.
 20 oz bottles weighing 10 oz.

 Brita Bottle with Filter. $9.
 20 oz bottle.
 150 L (40 gal).
 Popular brand, but this is not a survival filter, similar to how their well-known kitchen filters just make tap water “better”.
 Pass.